Call Identity Guard®

 Identity Guard App

 The tutorial started by telling us to add items to our “watchlist.”
 Identity Guard already imported the information we provided during enrollment, but there’s a lot more it can monitor for us.
 Then, it told us to verify our identity, saying that many of the advanced features require identity verification.
-Apparently, this takes less than five minutes and would allow access to everything.
-Sounds good.
+This takes less than five minutes and allows access to everything.

 Identity Guard Dashboard